townteki/townsquare/docs/implementing-cards.md

  - jobs
  - spells

 When declaring an action, use the `action`, `job` or `spellAction` method and provide it with a `title` and a `handler` property.
 The title is not usually seen.
 It is used only if there are multiple actions for the card.
-In that case use title that clearly distinguishes between the actions.
+In that case use a title that clearly distinguishes between the actions.
 In other cases just use the card name.
 The handler is a function to be called when the player chooses to trigger the action.
 The handler receives a context object as its only parameter which contains the `player` executing the action, and the `source` card that triggered the ability.

 ### Regular action

 Use the `action` method when declaring.

 See `/server/game/cardaction.js` for full documentation.
 Most of the action properties will be filled out for you if you use snippet `cardaction`.

 ```javascript